 Before you can be scheduled for your corneal crosslinking procedure, you will need to attend an initial consultation.
-During this visit, your cornea expert at Atlantic Laser will determine if you are a candidate for CXL.
+During this visit, your cornea expert at the Atlantic Laser Eye Center will determine if you are a candidate for CXL.
 Your doctor will then perform a mapping of your eye as well as access your eye health and visual acuity.

-At Atlantic Laser Center, we use the Peschke CXL SYSTEM, which was designed with a special focus on effectiveness and safety.
+At Atlantic Laser Eye Center, we use the Peschke CXL SYSTEM, which was designed with a special focus on effectiveness and safety.
 Using this device, our surgeons are able to fine-tune the procedure for each individual.

 There are two types of corneal crosslinking available at Atlantic Laser Eye Center: